BetTogether/BetTogether-Client/README.md

 To conclude the event, first change the state to LOCKED, again by selecting 'increment state'.
 This tx will revert if the Locking timestamp is in the future.

 At this point, the contract needs to know who won the event.
 This is achieved by selecing 'determine winner' at which point the contract will ask the Oracle if the event has resolved, and if so, who won.
 If the event has not yet resolved, the tx will not revert, but it will not change the state, and will have to be called again.
-If the market has resolved, calling this function will take note of the winner, and move to the WITHDRAW state.
+If the market has resolved, calling this function will take note of the winner, and move the contract to the WITHDRAW state.

 For testing purposees, the oracle can be resolved by visiting https://realitio.github.io/ (for Kovan), selecting the event, and submitting the correct answer.
 This is only possible if the Resolution timestamp is in the past.
 After submitting a correct answer, you must wait until Timeout seconds have passed, before it is finalised.

 Once the contract is in the withdraw state, a WITHDRAW button will appear.
 Selecting this will always return your original bet, if you bet on the winning outcome it will also send you your share of the accumulated interest.

-T